Ryan Young: Houston Texans

-Young was selected by the Houston Texans second overall in the 2002 NFL Expansion Draft.
+Young was selected by the Houston Texans second overall in the 2002 NFL expansion draft.
 After playing in 48 straight games in his career, he suffered a torn muscle in his groin during training camp, missing most of the preseason and the first five games of the season.
 He also was limited in December with a knee injury.
 He appeared in nine games (eight starts) at right tackle.
 At the end of the year, he was declared a free agent and did not accept the Texans contract offer.

 Dallas Cowboys

 On March 5, 2003, he was signed as a free agent by the Dallas Cowboys, reuniting him with his former Jets head coach Bill Parcells.
-He began the season as the right tackle starter, but suffered a right knee injury that although the Cowboys tried to manage, after starting six of the first seven games, he would only appear in four additional games (two starts).
+He began the season as the starter at right tackle, but suffered a right knee injury.
+After starting six of the first seven games, he would only appear in four additional games (two starts).
 On March 2, 2004, he was waived because of his chronic knee condition.